iambazzy/internshipProject/README.md

 Password: 12345678

-After logging in, there will be two screens
+After logging in, there will be two screens as follows in the tab navigation at the bottom:-

 1. Vendor Dashboard
 2. Partner Page